 When I started making this potato and cauliflower soup several years ago, it quickly became a family favorite.
 Last weekend, my daughter who lives about 5 hours away, was home for a bridal shower that my friends threw for her.
 My son was able to come home from college for a quick visit as well.
 Whenever they are home, I like to send them off with a cooler packed with meals.
 Both of them requested this soup!
 My youngest son was thrilled because it is his FAVORITE too!

 The best part about this pot of creamy deliciousness is that it only takes 20 minutes to prep and then the slow cooker takes over.
 I add in celery and carrots for the extra flavor and health benefits.

 The list below contains a few of the benefits of some of the ingredients in this recipe:

 Potatoes – Vitamin B6, Vitamin C, potassium When the skin is left on potatoes provide an excellent source of fiber which improves digestion.

-Onions – Vitamin B6, Vitamin C, fiber, folic acid, high levels of antioxidents
+Onions – Vitamin B6, Vitamin C, fiber, folic acid, high levels of antioxidants

 Carrots – Vitamin A, Vitamin C, Vitamin K, potassium, fiber

-Celery – Vitamin C, Vitamin K, rich source of antioxidents
+Celery – Vitamin C, Vitamin K, a rich source of antioxidants

 Garlic – cutting or crushing garlic creates a compound called allicin which has potent medicinal properties